-- Center your body on the ATV.
-Look where you want to go. - Apply less rear brake pressure.
-Shift to a lower gear more smoothly. - Apply less front brake pressure.
+Watch For Suggestions ATV swerving to one side. • Center your body on the ATV.
+Look where you want to go.
+Rear end sliding or skidding. • Apply less rear brake pressure.
+Shift to a lower gear more smoothly. • Front end sliding or skidding. • Apply less front brake pressure.